pavloteyfel/trivia-api/README.md

 - **Description:**
   - Fetches a paginated set of questions, a total number of questions, all categories and current category string.
   - Request Arguments: page - integer
-  - Returns: An object with 10 paginated questions, total questions, object including all categories.
-The current category string is not used
+  - Returns: An object with 10 paginated questions, the number of total questions, and an object including all categories.
+The current category string is not used.
 - **Example request:** `curl http://127.0.0.1:5000/api/v1.0/questions?page=1`
 - **Example response:**
     ```json